marzekan/MASAPT/README.md

 There's a fair number of prerequisites and requirements to install:

-- Kali Linux 2020.4 (_optional_) - any debian based OS should work fine.
+- Kali Linux 2020.4 (_optional_) - any Debian based OS should work fine.
 - Python 3.8
 - Pip3
+- SPADE
 - SQLMap (Already installed on Kali)
 - Nmap (Already installed on Kali)